rlivingsus/misc/AllBooks.md

 - Lippman, Laura: Tess Monaghan Series (15?)
 1) Baltimore Blues
 - Liu, Cixin: Remembrance of Earth's Past series 0) Ball Lightning, ~~1) The Three-Body Problem, 2) The Dark Forest, 3) Death's End~~, 4) Redemption of Time (someone else wrote this); To Hold up the Sky; Supernova ERA
 - Liu, Ken: Dandelion Dynasty: The Armies of Those I Love; Invisible Planets
 - Liu, Simu: We were Dreamers
+- Livio, Mario: Is Earth Exceptional?
 - Livingston, Jessica: Founders at Work
 - Livingston, Michael: Origins of the Wheel of Time
 - Lloyd-Jones, Emily: Illusive